OpenEnergyPlatform/academy/docs/courses/02_start.md

 :oep-icon-info: **After reading the sections of this training course you will**

-- wants to interact as a user with the OEP
+- be able to interact as a user with the OEP
 - understand why a github account is needed to contribute to development
 - be able to register with github